pohljo85440/12-functional-cli/README.md

 _Note 1:_ the class structure is already there (including the empty unit tests).

 _Note 2:_ the whole logic around the **CNJDB** is already implemented including the `CNJDBService` service (which manages an API singleton)!
-There is no way to implement asynchronous generators thus the `CNJDBApi` is set up for synchronous calls.
+There is no way to implement asynchronous generators, use the `get` method of the `CompletableFuture` provided by the `CNJDBApi`.

 ## Generators